 A fraternal twin pregnancy week-by-week can be broadly divided into early and later development.

 1. Early Development

-In the first 8 weeks of fraternal twin pregnancy each fertilized egg has started developing into hundreds of cells having layers, attached to different sides of the womb.
+In the first 8 weeks of fraternal twin pregnancy, each fertilised egg has started developing into hundreds of cells having layers, attached to different sides of the womb.
 They have their own amniotic sac and start developing body parts and organs.
-By 8 weeks they have arms and legs that bend, their hearts are beating, and they start developing the nervous system
+By 8 weeks, they have arms and legs that bend, their hearts are beating, and they start developing the nervous system.

-By 12 weeks they start kicking and stretching, their fingernails start growing and also eyelids over their eyes.
-By 16 weeks they have unique fingerprints.
-They also start peeing out the amniotic fluid that they start have swallowed.
-By 20 weeks they start getting hair.
+By 12 weeks, they start kicking and stretching, and their fingernails start growing and also eyelids over their eyes.
+By 16 weeks, they have unique fingerprints.
+They also start peeing out the amniotic fluid that they have swallowed.
+By 20 weeks, they start getting hair.

-- Diabetes which is also known as Gestational Diabetes is also higher
+- Risk of diabetes, also known as Gestational Diabetes, is also higher.

-- Premature birth is also higher during a twin pregnancy
+- Chances of premature birth are also higher during twin pregnancies.

 Some unique facts about fraternal twins you may not be aware of:

-- They can be conceived at different times by different father, and the phenomenon is known as superfetation
+- They can be conceived at different times and have different biological fathers.
+This phenomenon is known as superfetation.